Jaman South (Ghana parliament constituency)

 Jaman South is a municipal area with 130 settlements, and a total population of 114,257.
 However, the voting population is a fraction of this.
-The current MP for this district is Yaw Afful of the New Patriotic Party.
+The current MP for this constituency is Kwadwo Damoah of the New Patriotic Party.
+He succeeded Yaw Afful.

 History

 Afful Yaw Maama was the member of parliament for the constituency in 2008.
 He was elected on the ticket of the New Patriotic Party (NPP) won a majority of 6,506 votes to become the MP.
 He succeeded Anna Nyamekye who had represented the constituency in the 4th Republic parliament also on the ticket of the New Patriotic Party (NPP).